Tinkidinki/cvenn-codes/README.md

 # Witnessing Negative Conditional Entropy as an Operational Resource

-This repository contains all the codes written in `MATLAB` used to generate results in the paper 'Witnessing Negative Conditional Entropy as an Operational Resource'  The paper can be found [here](https://arxiv.org/abs/2001.11237).
+This repository contains all the codes written in `MATLAB` used to generate results in the paper 'Witnessing Negative Conditional Entropy as an Operational Resource'.
+The paper can be found [here](https://arxiv.org/abs/2001.11237).

 It also contains a few quantum functions useful for 2-qubit systems written in `sage`.